fernandobrule/fragnostic-jacoco/Readme.md

 JaCoCo uses a set of different counters to calculate coverage metrics:

 - ***INSTRUCTION (C0 Coverage)***
+Counts the number of code instructions.
 The smallest unit JaCoCo counts are single Java byte code instructions.
 Instruction coverage provides information about the amount of code that has been executed or missed.

 - ***BRANCH (C1 Coverage)***
+Counts the number of execution branches.
 The total number of branches (***if*** and ***switch*** statements) in a method that can be executed or missed.
 This metric counts the total number of such branches in a method and determines the number of *executed* or *missed* branches.
 >> **No coverage**: No branches in the line has been executed (red diamond)
 >> **Partial coverage**: Only a part of the branches in the line have been executed (yellow diamond)